ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-5-mutator-methods.rst

   :language: java
   :autograde: unittest

-  Create a Pet class that keeps track of the name, age, weight, type of animal, and breed for records at an animal clinic with a constructor, accessor (get) methods, a toString method, and mutator (set) methods for each instance variable.
+  Create a ``Pet`` class that keeps track of the name, age, weight, type of animal, and breed for records at an animal clinic with a constructor, a ``toString`` method, and getters and setters for each instance variable.

   ~~~~
   /**
       Pet class (complete comments)